 The DOSPERT scale measures risk taking in five different domains: financial decisions, health/safety, recreational, ethical, and social decisions.
 Items are scored on a 5-point scale from 1 (Very Unlikely) to 5 (Very Likely).

 Resistant to Peer Influence Scale is used to measure peer influence and if people will go along with certain actions or decisions even if they aren’t comfortable but will make their friends happy.
-The measure is a series of 10 pairs of statements and the items are scored on a 2-point scale with statements of “Sot of True for me” or “Really True for Me”.
+The measure is a series of 10 pairs of statements and the items are scored on a 2-point scale with statements of “Sort of True for me” or “Really True for Me”.
 (Steinberg, 2007).

 Responses for all questionnaires were acquired through Qualtrics.